Sir Thomas Dilke1

 Consanguinity Index=0.0%

-Alexander Gore Arkwright Hore-Ruthven, 1st Earl of Gowrie was born on 6 July 1872 at Clewer, Berkshire, England.1 He was the son of Walter James Hore-Ruthven, 9th Lord Ruthven of Freeland and Lady Caroline Annesley Gore.2 He married Zara Eileen Pollok, daughter of John Pollok, on 1 June 1908.3 He died on 2 May 1955 at age 82 at Shipton Moyne, Gloucestershire, England.4,5 He was buried at St. John the Baptist, Shipton Moyne, Gloucestershire, England.1
+Alexander Gore Arkwright Hore-Ruthven, 1st Earl of Gowrie was born on 6 July 1872 at Clewer, Berkshire, EnglandG.1 He was the son of Walter James Hore-Ruthven, 9th Lord Ruthven of Freeland and Lady Caroline Annesley Gore.2 He married Zara Eileen Pollok, daughter of John Pollok, on 1 June 1908.3 He died on 2 May 1955 at age 82 at Shipton Moyne, Gloucestershire, EnglandG.4,5 He was buried at St. John the Baptist, Shipton Moyne, Gloucestershire, EnglandG.1

-He gained the rank of Captain in 1891 in the service of the 3rd Battalion, Highland Light Infantry.6,3 He fought in the Sudan Campaign in 1898, where he was mentioned in despatches.6,3 He was decorated with the award of the Victoria Cross (V.C.) on 28 February 1899, for his actions on 22 September 1898.7 He fought in the Somaliland Campaign between 1903 and 1904.3 He fought in the First World War, where he was severely wounded.3 He gained the rank of Colonel in the service of the Welsh Guards.3 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.) (and bar (1919)) in 1916.1,3 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.) in 1918.7 He was decorated with the award of the Croix de Guerre.3 He was decorated with the award of the Croix de Guerre (Belgian).3 He was invested as a Companion, Order of the Bath (C.B.) in 1919.7 He gained the rank of Honorary Brigadier-General in the service of the Welsh Guards.3 He was commanding offier of the 1st Guards Brigade, Aldershot between 1925 and 1928.3 He was invested as a Knight Commander, Order of St. Michael and St. George (K.C.M.G.) in 1928.7 He held the office of Governor of South Australia between 1928 and 1934.7 He was invested as a Knight Grand Cross, Order of St. Michael and St. George (G.C.M.G.) in 1935.7 He held the office of Governor of New South Wales between 1935 and 1936.7 He was created 1st Baron Gowrie, of Canberra, Australia and of Dirleton, co.
-East Lothian [U.K.] on 20 December 1935.7 He held the office of Governor-General and Commander-in-Chief of Australia between 22 January 1936 and 10 September 1944.7,5 He was invested as a Privy Counsellor (P.C.) on 28 May 1937.7 He was invested as a Knight of Grace, Order of St. John of Jerusalem (K.G.St.J.).3 He graduated from Oxford University, Oxford, Oxfordshire, England, with a Doctor of Civil Law (D.C.L.).3 He graduated from University of Edinburgh, Edinburgh, Midlothian, Scotland, with a Doctor of Law (LL.D.).3 He held the office of Lieutenant-Governor and Deputy Governor of Windsor Castle between 1945 and 1952.3 He was created 1st Earl of Gowrie [U.K.] on 8 May 1945.4 He was created 1st Viscount Ruthven of Canberra [U.K.] on 8 May 1945.3
+He gained the rank of Captain in 1891 in the 3rd Battalion, Highland Light Infantry.6,3 He fought in the Sudan Campaign in 1898, where he was mentioned in despatches.6,3 He was awarded the Victoria Cross (V.C.) on 28 February 1899, for his actions on 22 September 1898.7 He fought in the Somaliland Campaign between 1903 and 1904.3 He fought in the First World War, where he was severely wounded.3 He gained the rank of Colonel in the Welsh Guards.3 He was awarded the Companion, Distinguished Service Order (D.S.O.) in 1916 and bar (1919.)1,3 He was appointed Companion, Order of St. Michael and St. George (C.M.G.) in 1918.7 He was awarded the Croix de Guerre.3 He was awarded the Croix de Guerre Belgian.3 He was appointed Companion, Order of the Bath (C.B.) in 1919.7 He gained the rank of Honorary Brigadier-General in the Welsh Guards.3 He was commanding offier of the 1st Guards Brigade, Aldershot between 1925 and 1928.3 He was appointed Knight Commander, Order of St. Michael and St. George (K.C.M.G.) in 1928.7 He held the office of Governor of South Australia between 1928 and 1934.7 He was appointed Knight Grand Cross, Order of St. Michael and St. George (G.C.M.G.) in 1935.7 He held the office of Governor of New South Wales between 1935 and 1936.7 He was created 1st Baron Gowrie, of Canberra, Australia and of Dirleton, co.
+East Lothian [U.K.] on 20 December 1935.7 He held the office of Governor-General and Commander-in-Chief of Australia between 22 January 1936 and 10 September 1944.7,5 He was appointed Privy Counsellor (P.C.) on 28 May 1937.7 He was appointed Knight of Grace, Most Venerable Order of the Hospital of St. John of Jerusalem (K.G.St.J.)3 He graduated from Oxford University, Oxford, Oxfordshire, EnglandG, with a Doctor of Civil Law (D.C.L.)3 He graduated from University of Edinburgh, Edinburgh, Midlothian, ScotlandG, with a Doctor of Law (LL.D.)3 He held the office of Lieutenant-Governor and Deputy Governor of Windsor Castle between 1945 and 1952.3 He was created 1st Earl of Gowrie [U.K.] on 8 May 1945.4 He was created 1st Viscount Ruthven of Canberra [U.K.] on 8 May 1945.3

 Children of Alexander Gore Arkwright Hore-Ruthven, 1st Earl of Gowrie and Zara Eileen Pollok